jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/5_Essential_Standards.typ

 )<tab_9>

-// TODO
-// get  the first paragraph implemented properly, rephrased
-// get more infromaiton from the paper and include them here inshallah
-// read the rest and make sure it works out fine
 // ---------------------------------- here ---------------------------------- //
 The classification of #gl_("swith", pl:true) based on @tab_9 is mobile, Type IV, and air.
-While the term air is selfexplanatory, mobile is used for pressure vessels that feel force through acceleration.
-Static on the other hand refers to pressure vessels that are subjected to force only through their own weight.
-In static, no additional acceleration is experienced, caused by movements such as a flying airplane or a moving car.
+The term #emp_[air] in this context is self-evident, referring to the operational environment of aircraft.
+However, the distinction between #emp_[mobile] and #emp_[static] pressure vessels requires further elucidation.
+Mobile pressure vessels are characterized by their exposure to forces resulting from acceleration, encompassing both linear and angular acceleration.
+These vessels experience dynamic loading conditions due to the motion of the vehicle in which they are installed, such as an aircraft in flight or an automobile in motion.
+Conversely, static pressure vessels are subject solely to the force exerted by their own mass under the influence of gravity.
+In static applications, the pressure vessel does not undergo additional accelerations beyond those imposed by Earth's gravitational field.

+// ---------------------------------- fine ---------------------------------- //
 The rationale for selecting Type IV is detailed in @chap_1_0_3.
 While Type V tanks offer potential advantages, their current limited market share affects their viability.
 As Type V tanks gain prominence, it can be anticipated that their maturity and safety in application will increase.
 Consequently, more manufacturers may emerge, potentially reducing costs.
 Once these conditions are met, Type V could become the preferred option.
 Comparing Type IV tanks against Types I to III, Type IV offers a significant weight advantage, particularly when contrasted with stationary Types I and II.
 A comprehensive analysis of the different types, including their use cases, advantages, disadvantages, and direct comparisons, is provided in @chap_1_0_3.
 It is important to emphasize that, at the time of writing this thesis, Type IV remains the optimal choice for #gl_("swith", pl:true).
 Furthermore, the selection of Type IV is applicable to both smaller and larger aircraft.
 Given that aircraft are primarily designed for air transportation, with ground operations being secondary, the #emp_[mobile] and #emp_[air] categories can be considered constants, irrespective of the #gl_("swith") size.

-The criteria by which the essential standards are to be determined are given in @tab_10.
-The order of the listing does not follow any weighting.
-The timeliness stems from the idea that the more recent the publication, the higher the probability that more knowledge from expert teams could be integrated.
-Standards are often revised precisely for this reason.
-When new insights become available, these can be seen as potential new requirements.
-The aim of standard issuers is always to ensure safety and functionality for people and the environment and to minimize existing gaps.
-It is also conceivable that existing requirements must be removed or adapted.

-The criteria for determining essential standards are presented in @tab_10.
-It is important to note that the order of these criteria does not imply any specific weighting.
-The first two criteria in @tab_10, #emp_[Timeliness] and #emp_[Actively developed], are intrinsically linked and crucial for emerging technologies such as #gl_("swith", pl:true).
-Timeliness ensures that standards incorporate the most recent knowledge from expert teams, while active development underscores the dynamic nature of standardization in rapidly evolving fields.
-Together, these criteria reflect the iterative process of standard creation and revision, where new insights are continuously integrated to address emerging challenges and refine existing guidelines.
-As understanding of pioneering projects like #gl_("swith", pl:true) progresses, standard-issuing bodies should adapt quickly.
-They may modify or even remove existing requirements to reflect the latest insights and best practices.
-These adjustments are supposed to be made with the primary objective of ensuring safety and functionality for both people and the environment while minimizing regulatory gaps.
-This dynamic approach results in standards that are not only recent but also continuously updated, representing the most comprehensive and up-to-date guidance for new technologies.
-These standards provide an adaptive framework that can evolve with technological advancements, regulatory changes, and lessons learned from practical implementations.
-By prioritizing standards that meet both these criteria, researchers and industry practitioners can work with the most current and applicable guidelines, thereby enhancing the safety, efficiency, and regulatory compliance.
+The criteria for determining essential standards are presented in @tab_10, with no specific weighting implied by their order.

 #figure(
   table(